 Measure: In order to understand the size and scope of the problem, we need to measure the problem by collecting sufficient baseline data of the output.
 With the help of basic statistical tools, we understand the distribution of output.
 In the measure phase we identify the current performance of the process to identify the actual gap between desired performance and actual performance.
 Some of the tools like DPMO, sampling, Normal distribution, Process capability are used in measure phase.

 Analyze: In the Analyze phase all possible causes or factors affecting the output are identified.
 They are then prioritized and validated.
 Here we map the process and identify the waste.
-Few other tools used here are fishbone diagram (Watch now), Pareto chart, scatter plot and box plot (Watch now).
-Hypothesis tests like ANOVA, Chi-square, Correlation and regression are used for statistical validation.
+A few other tools used here are a fishbone diagram (Watch now), Pareto chart, scatter plot, and box plot (Watch now).
+Hypothesis tests like ANOVA, Chi-square, Correlation, and regression are used for statistical validation.

-Improve: In improve phase we generate ideas to take care of the root causes using lots of tools like brainstorming, mistake proofing and FMEA.
+In the improving phase we generate ideas to take care of the root causes using lots of tools like brainstorming, mistake proofing, and FMEA.

 The team focuses on developing the solutions, testing the solutions by having pilot testing and implementing the solution.
 We check the process capability again to confirm the improvement and compare the before and after states using control charts.

-Control: In control phase we ensure that the improvements are sustained for a long time using process management and control charts.
-Documentation of new processes and training the team members helps to sustain the improvement.
-Control charts help to understand the process variation on an on-going basis.
-Other tools like SOPs, training plan, communication plan, implementation plan and visual controls are used in control phase.
+Control: In the control phase we ensure that the improvements are sustained for a long time using process management and control charts.
+Documentation of new processes and training of the team members helps to sustain the improvement.
+Control charts help to understand the process variation on an ongoing basis.
+Other tools like SOPs, training plans, communication plans, implementation plans, and visual controls are used in the control phase.

 Lean Six Sigma Green Belt Certification Overview of DMAIC Methodology example 1